contensis/contensis.github.io/api-src/delivery-api/model/dotnet/quote-dotnet.md

 | Text | string | The quote text |
 | Source | string | The source of the quote |

-## Validation

-[INCOMPLETE] TODO: Confirm if a Validation should exist

 ## Examples

 {% method -%}